wendyelviragarcia/rhythm_analysis/README.md

 # Rhythm Analysis

-**An interactive Shiny app for computing and visualizing rhythm metrics**
+**A Shiny Interface for computation and visualization of rhythm metrics**

-This app provides a simple yet effective interface for analyzing rhythmic properties of speech based on annotated TextGrid files.
+This app provides an interface for analyzing rhythmic metrics (such as %V, varcos, PVI) of speech based on annotated TextGrid files.
 It allows you to compute a variety of standard rhythm metrics and visualize them directly within the app.

 👉 **Access the app** via the [the Shiny server](https://wendyelvira.shinyapps.io/rhythm_analysis/) **Note**: This app is hosted on a public ShinyApps server.
 If your files contain personal, private, or sensitive data, we recommend **not uploading them here**.
 Instead, download the code and run it locally using **RStudio** with the `shiny` package, or deploy it to a secure server managed by your institution.